egiberne/Remove-Calendar-Events/README.md

 <!-- ABOUT THE PROJECT -->
 ## DESCRIPTION
+You may need to use this script if you have Outlook performance issues.
+This kind of problem occurs on macOS when the calendar has more than 5000 items/events.
 The script uses the Outlook COM object to interact with the user's Outlook application.
 It loops through each item in the user's calendar and deletes the ones whose subject matches the specified string.

 * What is it ?